superloopnetwork/superloop/README.md

 ## superloop ssh

 Users are now able to take advantage of the 'ssh' menu screen.
-This feature allows users to quickly search up a device via hostname (doesn't have to be a complete or exactly matched string) and establish a SSH session.
+This feature allows users to quickly search up a device via name (doesn't have to be a complete or exactly matched string) and establish a SSH session.
 It's a very powerful tool in the sense that it support regular expression to filter out certain desired hosts from a lare scale network.

 Here is an example of how you would use it:
 ```